Cardiff Metropolitan University

 |Submit manuscript at www.editorialmanager.com/managementjournals/ or send as an e-mail attachment to the Editorial Office at email@example.com and firstname.lastname@example.org

-It is defined as "travelling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes".
+Tourism is defined as "travelling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes".
 Tourism is commonly associated with international travel as well as refers to travel to another place within the same country.

-A tourist is a person who is travelling or visiting a place for pleasure, usually for sightseeing and staying in hotels.
+A Tourist is a person who is travelling or visiting a place for pleasure, usually for sightseeing and staying in hotels.

 Domestic tourism is the tourism of resident visitors within the economic territory of the country of reference.